harisankar-krishna-swamy/django_hmac_authentication/README.md

   Setting this value will enable revoking keys that exceed max failed attempts.

 * `HMAC_EXPIRES_IN` to expire keys after interval in hours, minutes or seconds.
 Example`'1h'`, `'5m'`, `'3600s'`

+* `HMAC_CACHE_ALIAS` Alias of a cache backend in Django's `CACHES` settings.
+When set, the cache specified by the alias is used to cache hmac keys.
+Example: `hmac_cache`.
+Default: None (i.e caching disabled)

 Example
 ```python